Master of Science in Education

 Required Courses

-The required courses in the MSE in English Education are:
+The required courses in the Master of Science in Education program with an emphasis in English Education are:

 Course Title Credits